IdleEngineers/Pi-Shield/Readme.md

 ## Precursor

-This project is just getting off the ground, so please bare with us as we develop the documentation and get the source files online.
+This project is just getting off the ground, so please bear with us as we develop the documentation and get the source files online.
 Thanks!

 ## The Project